Abdoulaye-Koroko/natural-gradients/README.md

 ### General use case

-To use one of the proposed natural-gradient methods, you can write your training function as follows:
+To use one of the proposed natural-gradient methods, you can write your training function as follows.

+#### Using the empirical Fisher

 ```python
 #First import the preconditioner of interest as bellow